 Change the way you approach your work day

 While some tasks have to be done in a certain way, you may be able to change some of your routines so you feel more productive and in control.
 For example:

 - Do the least interesting tasks first.
 When you can look forward to your favourite tasks, you may be more motivated to finish the boring ones.

 - Compete with yourself.
 See if you can improve your last day’s performance by doing things better or faster.

-- Ask your employer if you can make your surroundings more personal.
+- Make your surroundings more personal.
 Add photos or plants in your workspace.
 Put up posters, pictures, or wall hangings.
+This is easy when you work from home.
+If you work in an office, you may need to ask your employer.
 Rearrange your work area or switch with a co-worker.